boazbk/tcs/lec_06a_universality.md

 }
 ```

-Since we can transform _every_ NAND-RAM program to a NAND-TM one, we can also implement this interpreter in NAND-TM, hence completing the proof of [univnandppnoneff](){.ref}.
+Since we can transform _every_ NAND-RAM program to a NAND-TM one, we can also implement this interpreter in NAND-TM, hence completing the proof of [universaltmthm](){.ref}.